Roger W. Griffith, P.E.

 The mechanical codes cover both flexible air ducts and flexible air connectors.
 They are similar in appearance, but they are not the same.

-A flexible air duct conveys air in an HVAC duct system.
-A flexible air duct typically connects a main trunk to an air inlet or outlet.
-The mechanical code does not limit their length.
-However, design requirements typically limit the length of flexible air ducts to six feet.
-This limitation avoids high-pressure drops and kinking in long sections of flexible air ducts.
+A flexible duct conveys air in an HVAC duct system.
+It typically connects a main trunk to an air inlet or outlet, and the mechanical codes do not limit their length.
+However, design requirements typically limit the length of these ducts to 6 feet to avoid high pressure drops and kinking in long duct sections.

-A flexible air connector is designed to connect different duct system components, e.g., connecting equipment to ductwork.
-Flexible air connectors are meant to absorb vibrations or slight misalignments and are limited in length to 14 feet.
+A flexible air connector connects different duct system components, e.g., connecting equipment to ductwork.
+Flexible air connectors absorb vibrations and slight misalignments, and they are limited to a length of 14 feet.

-The “flexible air ducts” listing label is rectangular and states “Listed Air Duct.”
-The listing label on “flexible air connectors” is circular in shape and states, “Listed Air Connector.”
+The listing label for air ducts is rectangular and states “Listed Air Duct.”
+The listing label for “flexible air connectors” is circular and states, “Listed Air Connector.”
 Both are listed to UL 181 Class 0 or Class 1 requirements.

 Definitions